developer-ken/libUI/README.md

 # libUI
-A framework designed for arduino application development.
+A framework designed for Arduino GUI application development.
 # Features
 ## Pages
 Multi-function management system.
 Write multiple "applications", each have its own `setup` and `loop`, just like a normal Arduino program.